Mexican cuisine: Street food

 Mexican street food can include tacos, quesadillas, pambazos, tamales, huaraches, alambres, al pastor, and food not suitable to cook at home, including barbacoa, carnitas, and since many homes in Mexico do not make use of ovens, roasted chicken.
 One attraction of street food in Mexico is the satisfaction of hunger or craving without all the social and emotional connotation of eating at home, although longtime customers can have something of a friendship/familial relationship with a chosen vendor.

 Tacos are the top-rated and most well-known street Mexican food.
 It is made up of meat or other fillings wrapped in a tortilla often served with cheese added.
 Vegetarian fillings include mushrooms, potatoes, rice, or beans.

-The best known of Mexico's street foods is the taco, whose origin is based on the pre-Hispanic custom of picking up other foods with tortillas as utensils were not used.
+The origin of tacos is based on the pre-Hispanic custom of picking up other foods with tortillas as utensils were not used.
 The origin of the word is in dispute, with some saying it is derived from Nahuatl and others from various Spanish phrases.
-It possible the term taco comes from the term tlaco or tlacatl, which means middle or half in nahuatl.
+It possible that the term taco comes from the term tlaco or tlacatl, which means middle or half in nahuatl.
 Tacos are not eaten as the main meal; they are generally eaten before midday or late in the evening.
-Just about any other foodstuff can be wrapped in a tortilla, and in Mexico, it varies from rice, to meat (plain or in sauce), to cream, to vegetables, to cheese, or simply to plain chile peppers or fresh salsa.
+Just about any other foodstuff can be wrapped in a tortilla, and, in Mexico, it varies from rice, to meat (plain or in sauce), to cream, to vegetables, to cheese, or simply to plain chile peppers or fresh salsa.
 Preferred fillings vary from region to region with pork generally found more often in the center and south, beef in the north, seafood along the coasts, and chicken and lamb in most of the country.